codespaceDrifter/nvnopara/readme.md

 #to do

-spend whole week on this make this actually good and worthy of being actually used in other projects (phvsicsim)

-kernel fusion without codegen. use sth like
+spend whole week on this make this actually good and worthy of being actually used in other projects (phvsicsim) fuse ALL the same shape element ops together! kernel fusion without codegen. use sth like

 __global__ void fusedKernel(float* inputs[], float* result, int n, int* ops, int numOps) {
     int idx = blockIdx.x * blockDim.x + threadIdx.x;